>house spider

 Here the reaction I got.

 And here's the bite on my wrist.
 I was just turning around in my bed when I felt the sting.
-The centipede was in my sheets, and then it climbed my wall fast as fuck.
+The centipede was in my sheets, and then it climbed my wall fast as frick.

 I would shit my self if I woke up and seen this little creep on my bedsheet